eccstartup/setup-haskell-mirror/README.md

 A simple way to set up hackage mirror.

 ###How long it gonna take to run once?
 It depends.
 The first time is really, really slow for me.
+On average, less than half an hour.

 ###How to use it?
 `mkdir` a folder, put this script in `$PATH`, and run it.